Stability conditions for polarised varieties: -critical metrics on asymptotically -stable manifolds

 Another important term involved in the model operator is a sixth order elliptic operator, defined as follows.
 As the vector bundle $TX^{1,0}$ is a holomorphic vector bundle, it admits a $\bar\partial$-operator; we let $\bar \partial^*$ denote its $L^2$-adjoint.
 We will then also consider the operator $\D^*\bar \partial^*\bar\partial\D$, which can also be written where $\Delta_{\bar \partial}$ denotes the $\bar\partial$-Laplacian.
 In particular its symbol agrees with that of $\Delta^3$.

 We will also need to consider two further operators $H_1, H_2$, which are arbitrary self-adjoint operators satisfying for $j=1,2$ where each $d\mu_j$ is a smooth $(n,n)$-form and each is a smooth bilinear pairing, but not necessarily a metric.
 Our model operator will then take the form where $c_0$ and $c_1$ are strictly positive.
 Note that this is a self-adjoint elliptic operator for $\epsilon$ sufficiently small, as its symbol agrees with that of $\epsilon c_1 \Delta^3 + \epsilon^2 c_2 \Delta^3$, which is elliptic for $\epsilon$ sufficiently small since $c_1>0$.
+As we explain in Remark \ref{remark-add-higher-order-terms}, the $\epsilon^2$-term is included as the estimates we prove will only allow us to perturb the operator by an $O(\epsilon^3)$-term while retaining the relevant mapping properties.

 We now work with Sobolev spaces $L^2_k$ for some large $k$.
-We let $ \mft_{k, \perp}^2$ denote the $L^2$-orthogonal complement of the holomorphy potentials inside $L^2_k$.
-Note that the holomorphy potentials themselves are actually smooth, being the kernel of the elliptic operator $\D^*\D$, but we will sometimes also denote the space of holomorphy potentials as $\mft_{k}^2$ when considered as a subspace of $L^2_k$.
+We let $ \mfk_{k, \perp}^2$ denote the $L^2$-orthogonal complement of the holomorphy potentials inside $L^2_k$.
+Note that the holomorphy potentials themselves are actually smooth, being the kernel of the elliptic operator $\D^*\D$, but we will sometimes also denote the space of holomorphy potentials as $\mfk_{k}^2$ when considered as a subspace of $L^2_k$.

-\begin{lemma} There is a constant $c>0$ such that for all sufficiently small $\epsilon$ and for all $\psi \in \mft_{k, \perp}^2 $ we have Furthermore, the kernel of $\G_{\epsilon}$ consists of holomorphy potentials.
+\begin{lemma} There is a constant $c>0$ such that for all sufficiently small $\epsilon$ and for all $\psi \in \mfk_{k, \perp}^2 $ we have Furthermore, the kernel of $\G_{\epsilon}$ consists of holomorphy potentials.

 \end{lemma}